-Any increase in demand for school places arising as a consequence of new housing developments is in addition to the core analysis of basic need as set out in this document and will be investigated separately.
-Planning applications will be subject to a Section 106 Agreement, which will identify the potential number of pupils that the proposed housing development would yield.
-Contributions will be sought from developers to enable the Local Authority to commission sufficient school places to meet the additional future demand for school places directly related to growth in pupil numbers from new housing.
+Any increase in demand for school places arising as a consequence of new housing developments is in addition to the core analysis of demographic basic need as set out in this document and is investigated separately.
+Planning applications are subject to a Section 106 Agreement, which will identify the potential number of pupils that the proposed housing development would yield.
+Financial contributions will be sought from developers to enable the Local Authority to commission sufficient school places to meet the additional future demand directly related to growth in pupil numbers from new housing.